bennettpeter/MythTV-LeanCapture/README.md

 - jp2a
 - adb version 1.0.41 or later

 Note that Ubuntu has an obsolete version of adb in apt.
+Do not use the out of date version.
+It does not work with these scripts.
 Get the latest version from https://developer.android.com/studio/releases/platform-tools .
 Place adb on your path, e.g. in /usr/local/bin.

-Once the prerequisites have been installed, install the scripts using by running ./install.sh.
-This will need to be run with root or using sudo.
+Once the prerequisites have been installed, install the scripts by running

+    sudo ./install.sh.

 The install.sh script tests for the presence of required versions and stops if they are not present.